OSC-JYU/PDFSense/README.md

 	POST api/uploads/my.pdf/rendered/300/pdf

 ### POST ../pdf/combined
-Create searchable PDF by adding text-only PDF to the PDF generated from images.
+Create searchable PDF by adding text-only PDF to the PDF **generated from images**.
 This can be used for creating **searchable PDF with low resolution images**.
+Note that this creates a new PDF file.
+If you want to add text layer to the original file, then use /tesseract/textpdf/combined -endpoint.

 Run this from path where your image PDF is.
 For example:

 	POST api/uploads/my.pdf/rendered/100/pdf/combined

 PDFSense scans directory tree in order to find text only PDF (produced by /tesseract/textpdf -endpoint).
 That's why you should have only one text only PDF in your tree.

+### POST ../combined
+Create searchable pdf by adding text-only PDF as overlay to the copy of the original file. **This can be used only after /tesseract/textpdf -endpoint**.
+Unlike other endpoints, this will create a file named by file_id (original file name).

+    POST ../tesseract/textpdf/combined?prefix=ocr_

+Optional prefix allows you to add prefix to file name.

 ### POST api/uploads/[UPLOAD_ID]/zip
 Create a zip archive with all files and directories produced by PDFSense